mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 !!! note "Info"
     The labels for specific pseudo-measurements must differ from those defined in the measurements stored in the `monitoring` set.
 This is necessary because the next step involves adding pseudo-measurements to the `monitoring` set.

-Subsequently, the user can execute the [`restorationGram!`](@ref restorationGram!(::Measurement, ::Measurement, ::Island)) function:
+Next, call the [`restorationGram!`](@ref restorationGram!(::Measurement, ::Measurement, ::Island)) function:
 ```@example ACSEObservabilityAnalysis
 restorationGram!(monitoring, pseudo, islands)
 nothing # hide
 ```

 This function attempts to restore observability using pseudo-measurements.
-As a result, the inclusion of measurements from `Pseudo-Wattmeter 2` and `Pseudo-Varmeter 2` facilitates observability restoration, and these measurements are subsequently added to the `monitoring` variable:
+As a result, the inclusion of measurements from `Pseudo-Wattmeter 2` and `Pseudo-Varmeter 2` restores observability, and these measurements are added to the `monitoring` variable:
 ```@repl ACSEObservabilityAnalysis
 monitoring.wattmeter.label
 monitoring.varmeter.label